Season's Greetings from the MHS

 Become a Member

 The Society's Fellows and Members have been the heart of its community since 1791.
 Presidents, noted scholars, civic leaders, and amateur historians have been among those dedicated to continuing the tradition of historical stewardship.
-Learn more about membership at www.masshist.org/support/members.
+Join today at www.masshist.org/support/members.

 Join an MHS Fund Giving Circle